-There is no new data to report for this annual measure.
+No new data for this annual measure.
 Data was collected in June 2005 from statewide media.
-Although the numbers are good, MoDOT is expecting future improvement by offering a website newsroom, which includes sound bites from department spokespeople, story visuals and other background to enhance media reports.
-All media are also beginning to receive the department's biweekly Express Lane newsletter, which provides additional story ideas and background.
+Although the numbers are good, we're expecting future improvement by offering our website newsroom, which includes sound bites from department spokespeople, story visuals and other background to enhance media reports.
+All media are also beginning to receive our biweekly Express Lane newsletter, which provides additional story ideas and background.